nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  (1) checking values against the contracts,
  (2) allocating new wrappers,
  (3) and "indirecting" future writes/reads through wrappers.
-These costs can add up.
+These space and time costs can add up.

 > "on a randomly ordered vector of 1,000 points, a call to quicksort can
 > wrap the inner vectors an average of 21 times" -- [_Collapsible Contracts_][fgsfs]